fgregoretti/Cpp-AIF/doc/tmaze_doc/tmaze.md

 In this T-maze demonstration, the agent's observations consist of two sensory channels or observation factors: Cue (exteroceptive) and Reward (interoceptive).

-The exteroceptive outcomes provide cues about location and context (the reward condition of the trial) $\left\lbrack \matrix{ Cue Center & Cue Left & Cue Right & Cue Bottom\} \right\rbrack$.
+:warning: The exteroceptive outcomes provide cues about location and context (the reward condition of the trial) $\left\lbrack \matrix{ Cue Center & Cue Left & Cue Right & Cue Bottom\} \right\rbrack$.

 The interoceptive outcomes denotes different levels of reward $\left\lbrack \matrix{ Cue Left & Cue Right & Reward & No Reward} \right\rbrack$.
-When the agent occupies the "Bottom" location, this observation unambiguously signals the reward condition of the trial, and therefore in which arm the Reward observation is more probable.
+When the agent occupies the $Bottom$ location, this observation unambiguously signals the reward condition of the trial, and therefore in which arm the Reward observation is more probable.
-When the agent occupies the "Center", the Cue observation will be Cue Right or Cue Left with equal probability.
+When the agent occupies the $Center$, the Cue observation will be $Cue Right$ or $Cue Left$ with equal probability.
-The Reward (index 2) and No Reward (index 3) observations are observed in the right and left arms of the T-maze, with associated probabilities $a$ and $b$.
+The $Reward$ (index 2) and $No Reward$ (index 3) observations are observed in the right and left arms of the T-maze, with associated probabilities $a$ and $b$.
 The variables $a$ and $b$ represent the probabilities of obtaining a reward or a loss when choosing the "correct" arm, and the probabilities of obtaining a loss or a reward when choosing the "incorrect" arm.
-The definition of which arm is considered "correct" or "incorrect" depends on the reward condition, which is determined by the state of the second hidden state factor.
+The definition of which arm is considered "correct" or "incorrect" depends on the reward condition, which is determined by the state of the second hidden state factor.:warning:

 In `Cpp-AcI`, we use a set of `likelihood` class instances to store the set of probability distributions that encode the conditional probabilities of observations under different configurations of hidden states.
 Each factor-specific **$\bf{A}$** array is stored as a multidimensional array with $N_o[m]$ rows and as many lagging dimensions as there are hidden state factors. $N_o[m]$ refers to the number of observation values for observation factor $m$, i.e. **$\bf{N_o} = [4, 4]$**.
+Here we have two hidden state factor with size $4$ and $2$ respectively.

-The multidimensional arrays **$A^0$** and **$A^1$** are both 3-dimensional arrays with dimensions **$4 \times 4 \times 2$** and are the same for each action **$u$**.
+Therefore, the multidimensional arrays **$A^0$** and **$A^1$** are both 3-dimensional arrays with dimensions **$4 \times 4 \times 2$** and are the same for each action **$u$**.

 We create the observation model defining a vector of vector of objects `likelihood`.
 Specifically a vector with size **$2$**, and each element will contain a vector of one object `likelihood` with size **$4 \times 4 \times 2$**.